-Manuka honey is an antimicrobial agent that can help reduce inflammation.
-Both bacteria and inflammation lead to skin irritation, so a Manuka honey mask may help soothe your milia.
-Manuka honey can be found at most supermarkets and health food stores, and it contains properties that ordinary commercial honey doesn’t have.
+Manuka honey can be found at most supermarkets and health food stores, as well as online.
+It contains properties that ordinary commercial honey doesn’t have.

 One clinical study showed that honey mixed with cinnamon bark extract was especially effective in combating bacteria that cause acne.
 Milia aren’t usually caused by bacteria, but a honey mask with cinnamon extract might still improve the look of your skin.

-- Mix together 3 or 4 tablespoons of Manuka honey with about a tablespoon of cinnamon.
+- Mix together 3 or 4 tbsp. of Manuka honey with about 1 tbsp. of cinnamon.

 - Microwave the mixture for about 30 seconds.

 - Apply a thin layer of the mixture to your face and feel the soothing effect for up to 10 minutes before rinsing.

 Spritz some rose water over the affected areas two or three times a day and see if the milia improve.
-Be careful to avoid your eye area, as rose oil might irritate it.
+Be careful to avoid your eye area.
+Rose oil might irritate it.

 If you’ve already been using facial peels as part of your self-care routine, it’s probably safe to continue doing so.
 It might even help clear up milia.
 If you can, stick to peels that have salicylic acid or glycolic acid.

 But if you’re new to facial peels, don’t use them just to get rid of milia bumps.
-Your skin might be sensitive to the ingredients in a facial peel, which can worsen milia.
+Your skin might be sensitive to the ingredients in a facial peel.
+This can worsen milia.

-Use any product that contains retinol just once per day, and put it on when your face is scrubbed clean and dry.
+Use any product that contains retinol just once per day.
+Put it on when your face is scrubbed clean and dry.
 When using a retinoid cream, it’s essential to use a sunscreen daily.
-Retinoid creams make your skin more susceptible to damaged caused by sun exposure.
+Retinoid creams make your skin more susceptible to skin damage caused by sun exposure.